*Promotional Price does not include Anesthesia/Surgeon fees *Results may vary in individual cases. *See full disclaimers at the disclaimers area

 - How long before I can return to normal activity?

 Complete abdominoplasty is performed for those requiring maximum correction.
 During a complete tummy tuck, our plastic surgeon makes a horizontal incision low on the abdomen at the level of the pubic hair.

 How do I prepare for this procedure?

 During your initial visit to discuss Abdominoplasty with your plastic surgeon, be prepared to give a complete medical history including all your medications, allergies and previous surgeries.
 You will undergo a thorough physical examination and blood tests.
 If you are at or over age 40, an electrocardiogram will be required.
 Photographs are important aids in planning and performing your Tummy Tuck.
 They become a permanent part of your patient record and are taken before and several months after your procedure.

 During your consultation, you will be given specific directions to help you prepare for your procedure.
-Instructions generally include cautions about taking certain medication and drinking alcohol, the shaving process and use of antibacterial soap.
+Instructions include cautions about taking a certain medication and drinking alcohol, the shaving process and use of antibacterial soap.
 You must not eat or drink anything eight hours before your procedure.
 If you take daily medication, ask your surgeon if it is safe to take before your procedure.
-If you have any sores on your body, if you have a cold, sore throat or allergic condition, inform your surgeon so you may be examined prior to your procedure.
+If you have any sores on your body, if you have a cold, sore throat or allergic condition, inform your surgeon so you may be examined before your procedure.